 We love quinoa for its nutty, earthy flavor and fluffy, slightly crunchy, somewhat chewy texture.

-Of course, we also love quinoa because it’s so quick and easy to cook; and once it’s cooked, it’s so versatile: Turn it into side dishes and salads, soups, pilafs, stews, grain bowls, or cakes.
-Okay, yes, we’re smitten!
+Of course, we also love quinoa because it’s so quick and easy to cook; and once it’s cooked, it’s so versatile: Turn quinoa into side dishes and salads, soups, pilafs, stews, grain bowls, or cakes.
+Here’s how to cook quinoa — and more!

 So what is quinoa?
 It’s a seed, not a grain.
 You cook it like a grain, though, and “grain” is typically how folks refer to it.
 Quinoa (say KEEN-wah) is kind of like buckwheat, sort of like amaranth, which it’s related to.
 Quinoa is also closely related to spinach, chard, beets…and, uh, the tumbleweed.